lamnhan066/isolate_contactor/README.md

 An easy way to create a new isolate, keep it running and comunicate with it.
 It supports sending values between main and child isolate multiple times via `stream`, so you can build your `widget` with `StreamBuilder` and always listen to the new value from your `isolate`.

-This package is different from the `compute` method, IsolateContactor allows the isolate to run, send, receive data data until you terminate it.
+This package is different from the `compute` method, IsolateContactor allows the isolate to run, send, receive data from creating until you terminate it.
 It'll  save a lot of starting time.

 ## How to use it